Required courses include:

 The Clinical Sequence: Assessment & Diagnosis (5 courses plus 4 practica, 21 credits) includes 3 core courses on psychopathology (9 credits): Adult Psychopathology I-II and Child Psychopathology; plus, the following 2 core courses: Diagnostic Testing I: Cognitive/LD (including Lab) and Diagnostic Testing II: Personality (including Lab).
 (There is also an elective Diagnostic Testing III: Neuropsychology.)
 Practica consist of Intake & Interviewing Seminar I-II (1.5 credits per, cover DSM & professional conduct) and Clinical Practice I-II: Diagnostic Practicum (1.5 credits per), which are conducted in small group supervision sections on campus (and cover consultation).

-The Clinical Sequence: Conceptualization & Intervention (5 courses and 8 practica, 27 credits): includes the following core courses (15 credits): Theory & Practice I-II, Comparative Analysis of Intervention, Group, Family & Couples, and Cognitive Behavioral Therapies.
+The Clinical Sequence: Conceptualization & Intervention (4 courses and 8 practica, 24 credits): includes the following core courses (15 credits): Theory & Practice I-II, Group or Therapy, and Cognitive Behavioral Therapies.
 Practica (12 credits) include Clinical Practice III-IV: Psychotherapy Practicum (1.5 credits per), Case Conference I-IV (1.5 credits per, cover professional development), and Concentration Case Seminar I-II (1.5 credits per, cover supervision).
 Additionally, externship requirements include an 8-hour placement in an inpatient setting during the 2nd year and a 16-hour placement in the 3rd year.
-Clinic requirements begin in the 1st year for intake evaluation and in 2nd year for psychotherapy, continuing through the 4th year.
+Clinic training begins in the 1st year for intake evaluation and in 2nd year for psychotherapy, continuing through the 4th year.

 The Clinical Sequence: Electives (6 courses, 18 credits) includes other offerings in psychopathology and practice, in addition to the previously mentioned elective in neuropsychological assessment (Diagnostic Testing III).